Apra487/instagram-bot-scrapper/README.md

 ```

 <br>
-NOTE :: I made this project oly for educational purposes and for my personal usage and NOT for any buisness or any kind of monetary thing.
+NOTE :: I made this project only for educational purposes and for my personal usage and NOT for any buisness or any kind of monetary thing.